serfer2/python-deepweb/README.md

 ## Playing with Python in the deep web

-### managing annonimity and hidden services in Tor network with Python
+### managing anonymity and hidden services in Tor network with Python

 #### Intro

-This repo contains some tips about Tor network and how to use it in your Python programs.
+This repository contains some tips about Tor network and how to use it in your Python programs.

 enjoy :)